Pagsanjan / Cavinti / Luisiana, Laguna, the Philippines

 March 27, 2010

-An alien in your own land – that’s how it feels being non-Catholic in a predominantly Catholic country.
-The Philippines, erstwhile colony of Spain, takes pride in being the only Christian (specifically, Catholic) country in Asia – that’s how our culture is more akin to Latin American than Asian.
-But I was raised a Baptist, a Protestant denomination.
+An alien in your own land – that was how I had always felt being non-Catholic in a predominantly Catholic country.
+The Philippines, erstwhile colony of Spain and the only Christian (specifically, Catholic) country in Asia, was culturally closer to Latin America than our neighbors.
+But I was raised a Baptist.
 I grew up insulated from the rituals and superstitions of the Catholic faith.
-I have never subscribed to many Filipino traditions because they are, in fact, Catholic traditions; my being a non-traditional Filipino is not iconoclastic but doctrinal.
+I had never subscribed to many Filipino traditions because they were Catholic traditions; my being a non-traditional Filipino was not iconoclastic but doctrinal.

-One such tradition I missed out on is the visita iglesia, loosely translated as “church hopping” – visiting 14 churches in a day – during Lent, or Holy Week as Filipinos prefer to call it.
-Each church corresponds to one of the Stations of the Cross, or Via Crucis, that represent Jesus’ condemnation, crucifixion, and burial (basically the plot of Mel Gibson’s The Passion of the Christ).
-Since we are not in Jerusalem to retrace Jesus’ steps, local pilgrims visit churches of neighboring towns, which isn’t too hard to do in the Philippines as there’s at least one huge cathedral in every town.
+One such tradition I missed out on is the visita iglesia, loosely translated as “church hopping” – visiting 14 churches in a day – during Lent or Holy Week.
+Each church was one of the Stations of the Cross, or Via Crucis, representing Jesus’ condemnation, crucifixion, and burial (basically the plot of Mel Gibson’s The Passion of the Christ).
+Since we were not in Jerusalem to retrace Jesus’ steps, local pilgrims would visit churches of neighboring towns, which wasn’t too hard to do in the Philippines as there was at least one huge cathedral in every town.

-Though not strictly visita iglesia because we went to only 5 churches and it wasn’t Maundy Thursday, the day this is usually done, it was still in this spirit that this pilgrimage was organized.
+Though not strictly visita iglesia because we went to only five churches and it wasn’t Maundy Thursday, the day this was usually done, it was still in this spirit that this pilgrimage was organized.
 It was my first pilgrimage and I was a curious observer.
-I took part as a Filipino, latently embracing my cultural identity, not as a devotee to dogma.
+I took part as a Filipino, belatedly embracing my cultural identity, not as a devotee to dogma.
 The first stop was Our Lady of Guadalupe Church in Pagsanjan, where the Lady’s statue from Mexico was enshrined.

 At first glance, the blindingly white facade seemed too simple for the favored baroque cathedral architecture in the country.
 The church’s claim to fame was its aisle, said to be one of the longest in the province – making it a favorite venue for weddings (perhaps for those with budget for kilometric wedding gown trains!).
 In fact, we weren’t able to get in the church because of a wedding.
 Instead, we were led to an inner courtyard.